 This is the site today.

 With the image from the movie available, it is possible to recreate the location of the structures that were there during the filming.
 The road to the left in the movie photo that was an access route to the site in 1967 is now completely grown over.
 There are no signs of any of the buildings .
-Only a few pieces of sheet metal remain.
-There is almost no lumber.
 The washout to the left on the mine dump has persisted for nearly 50 years and is little changed.
-A few pieces of pipe, mine rail and cable are scattered about.
+A few pieces of pipe, mine rail and cable from the early days of mining activity at the site are scattered about.

 In this screen shot from the movie of the cabins on the dump, the base of a headframe is just visible on the waste dump in the background.
 The photo to the right is the same view toward the old waste dump as seen today.
-There is no evidence that there were ever any buildings here!
-Nothing remains of the head frame on the distant waste pile.
+Just as the old buildings were movie props, so was the headframe.
+There is no shaft opening where it stood.

 I wonder if the stubby posts are the remnants of the old ore chute seen in the photo above?
 The photo on the right is the clearing that was the location of the shack.